avaneev/biteopt/README.md

 performed using the random previous solution, chosen best and worst solutions, plus a difference of two other random solutions.
 This is conceptually similar to Differential Evolution's "mutation" operation.
-The used worst solution is chosen from 3 worst solutions.
+The used worst solution is randomly chosen from 3 worst solutions.

 ![equation](https://latex.codecogs.com/gif.latex?x_\text{new}=x_\text{best}-\frac{(x_\text{worst}-x_\text{rand}-(x_\text{rand2}-x_\text{rand3}))}{2})